WanderWashington/fipe-cars-manufacturers/README.md

     /veiculo/?manufacturer={pk}

 # Installation
+1. Install the requirements file, with the command:

+    ```pip install -r requirements.txt```

-1. To use this application, create your database and configure it in the `settings.py`  file.
+2. Create your database and configure it in the `settings.py`  file.

 2. Load the migrations with the command: